dymmond/edgy/docs/queries/bulk.md

 users = await User.query.all() # 2 as total
 ```

-By default `unique_fields` are the primary keys or columns and `update_fields` are all fields defined.
+By default `unique_fields` are the primary keys or columns and `update_fields` are all the fields defined in the model class.

 ## Advanced Topics